 Significance of Having Kamaboko as one New Year’s Food

 Kamaboko has a combination of the colors red and white.
 The red color represents a belief that prevents evil spirits, while the white represents purity.
-Further, the shape of kamaboko — resembling that of the sun at daybreak— represents the new year’s first sunrise.
+Further, the shape of kamaboko — resembling that of the sun at daybreak— represents the new year’s first sunrise. so It is in osechi that many Japanese eat for new year.

 What are the benefits of Japanese fish cake?